kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ````

-Two things about both versions:

-1. You can't do WTF you want to with the license document.
-Which goes against the spirit, if not the text, of the license.
+The issue with both earlier versions is that you can't do what the fuck you want to do with the license document, which goes against the spirit, if not the text, of the license.
-2. There is no "no warranty" clause.
-Some people want others to do WTF they want with their creative works; they just don't want to have anything to do with it if those same people did just that and fuck up.

-Version 3.0 addresses these concerns and has been rewritten in a more concise manner.

-1. The restriction about copying and distribution of the license document has been deleted.
-It is more in the spirit of the license to have no restrictions whatsoever.
-2. A "no warranty" clause has been added.
+In version 3.0, the restriction regarding the license document has been deleted altogether.

+The name has also been shortened to the more concise "What The Fuck Public License" which is appropriated abbreviated to "WTFPL".

 ## Kidlat News is WTFPL 3.0

-Kidlat News is licensed under WTFPL 3.0.
-That means you can do whatever the fuck you want to with its [contents](https://github.com/kidlat2024/kidlatnews).
+The [content](https://github.com/kidlat2024/kidlatnews) of Kidlat News is licensed under the WTFPL 3.0.
+That means you can do whatever the fuck you want to do with it.